-The first thing I’m going to share with you is something that you couldn’t possible know unless you’re already working with a franchise broker-or, and this is important, franchise brokers.
+The first thing I’m going to share with you is something that you couldn’t possible know unless you’re already working with a franchising broker-or, and this is important, franchising brokers.
 Plural.

 Most franchise brokers work with the same franchisors, and most franchisors work with all of the same brokers.